 - Maintain regularly scheduled office hours to advise and assist students.

-Architecture Professors state the following job skills are important in their day-to-day work.
+When polled, Architecture Professors say the following skills are most frequently used in their jobs:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Learning Strategies: Selecting and using training/instructional methods and procedures appropriate for the situation when learning or teaching new things.